kamilkaminski01/chess-solver/README.md

 Custom functions and methods use **type hints** to improve IDE code completions, prevent from type errors and extend code documentation.

+All features are verified with automated unit tests, including the expected "happy paths" as well as edge cases that might cause issues or errors.